lgorissen/k4d/lab 28/README.md

 Above, the Kubernetes API Server responded.
 However, that's only because of the minikube set-up.
 Normally, you would also need to authenticate with the Kubernetes API Server.

 Authentication has to be done with a bearer token in an http Header.
-The token can be found in the same folder where also the signing certificate was located.
+The token can be found in the same folder where also the signing certificate is located.
 Let's put it in an environment variable named TOKEN:

 ```bash
 / # TOKEN=$(cat /var/run/secrets/kubernetes.io/serviceaccount/token)